DEF

 We speak of tachycardia when the pulse rate at rest rises to over 100 per minute.
 Heart rates of more than 120/ min are often perceived as tachycardia.
 It is important to get a check up, since it can be a serious situation that requires immediate medical attention.

-Atriale Tachykardie
+Tachykardie Behandlung

 Tachycardia from the atria